OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 (202) 514-0381 (TDD)
 (202) 514-0383 (TDD)

-For more specific information about requirements for _accessible design in new construction and alterations_ contact:
+For more specific information about requirements for _accessible design in new construction and alterations_, contact:

 **Architectural and Transportation Barriers Compliance Board** 1111 18th Street, NW